grasshoff/philhistcomp/projects/citybenches_nyc/city_benches_nyc.md

-#Title
-Shortes distance between city benches in NYC
+## Shortes distance between city benches in NYC

-#Research Objects
+## Research Objects

 **research objects** = All city benches in New York City in 2019